California Demand Letter Requirements: What to Include Before Filing Small Claims

 There's no official state template you have to follow.
 But a strong demand letter in California should cover these basics:

-Keep the tone professional but firm.
+Keep the tone firm but professional.
 You're not writing to a friend.
 You're creating a legal document that a judge might read later.

 How to Send a Demand Letter in California

 How you send the letter matters almost as much as what's in it.
-You need proof that the other person actually received it (or at least that you tried to deliver it).
+You need proof that the other person got it.
+Or at least that you tried.

 Best options: